decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

     For signed messages, there are specific requirements around properly defining the `to` header outlined in the **DIDComm Signed Message** definition above.
 This prevents certain kind of [forwarding attacks](https://theworld.com/~dtd/sign_encrypt/sign_encrypt7.html), where a message that was not meant for a given recipient is forwarded along with its signature to a recipient which then might blindly trust it because of the signature.

-    Upon reception of a message have a defined `to` header, the recipient SHOULD verify that their own identifier appears in the list.
+    Upon reception of a message with a defined `to` header, the recipient SHOULD verify that their own identifier appears in the list.
 Implementations MUST NOT fail to accept a message when this is not the case, but SHOULD give a warning to their user as it could indicate malicious intent from the sender.

     The `to` header cannot be used for routing, since it is encrypted at every intermediate point in a route.
 Instead, the [`forward` message](#messages) contains a `next` attribute in its body that specifies the target for the next routing operation.